huggingface/transformers/examples/tensorflow/image-classification/README.md

 #### Upload your data to the hub, as a (possibly private) repo

-It's very easy (and convenient) to upload your image dataset to the hub using the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) feature available in 🤗 Datasets.
+To upload your image dataset to the hub you can use the [`ImageFolder`](https://huggingface.co/docs/datasets/v2.0.0/en/image_process#imagefolder) feature available in 🤗 Datasets.
 Simply do the following:

 ```python
 from datasets import load_dataset